Any HTTP client

 -H "Content-Type: application/pdf" \

 Reference the upload by key.
-Nothing else is needed; Tracira links the file to this log:
+Nothing else is needed; Tracira links the file to this output:

 curl -X POST https://tracira.com/api/logs \